znvcx/worthyourtime/README.md

 - Dark mode and system theme support
 - Intuitive and responsive user interface
 - Debug mode to display debugging information in the console
+- Whitelist and blacklist modes for URL management

 ## Installation
 **Recommended:**